Most recently updated on December 24, 2023

 The town was founded in 1908 after the Oregon Short Line Railroad arrived.
 Passenger train traffic peaked in the 1930s as businesses continued to be built.
 The town was separated from the park in 1919 and was incorporated as a city in 1966.
 As lumber and other industries declined, tourism rose in the 1970s.

 Today, West Yellowstone has thousands of hotel rooms and cabins.
 Chinese tourists represent a third of foreign visitors.
-There are even signs in Mandarin as well as Mandarin speaking rangers and Chinese restaurant.
+There are even signs in Mandarin as well as Mandarin speaking rangers and Chinese restaurants.